Why should I choose St. John the Evangelist school for my child?

 A Catholic education addresses a child’s development of heart, mind and body.
 At St. John’s we have high academic standards.
 We were recognized by the Archdiocese in 2008 for exemplary work in curriculum, instruction, and resources, and then in 2016 for our work in Mission and Catholic Identity.
 We care about each student’s emotional, spiritual and physical development.
 St. John’s provides a secure and disciplined environment where students can learn and grow with confidence and can be “themselves.”

 What is the tuition?

-Currently, the Parishioner tuition rate is $3025 for one student, $5125 for two students, $7310 for 3 students, $7625 for four students and $7940 for five students.
-For non-parishioners, the tuition is $5180 per student, regardless of the number of students enrolled.
+The Parishioner tuition rate for 2023-24 is $3,310 for one student, $5,600 for two students, $7,990 for 3 students, $8,330 for four students and $8,680 for five students.
+For non-parishioners, the tuition is $5,660 per student, regardless of the number of students enrolled.
 There is a $75 registration fee for new students only.
-Although tuition rates for 2017-2018 have not yet been sent, we expect that there will be an increase to our tuition costs for next year.
+These tuition rates are unchanged from the previous two school years.

 Tuition is paid either in full by June 15th, or in 10 electronic monthly installments.
 There is a $100 discount for families who pay in full by June 15th.